wolfmanjm/kivy-smoothie-host/README.md

 This uses python >= 3.4.3

 Use an RPI-3 Model B or B+, or the RPI-3 Model A+ with RPI multitouch screen.
-(No XWindows) Also runs on pretty much any Linux XWindows desktop (and maybe Mac or Windows if Kivy runs on them).
+(No XWindows) Also runs on pretty much any Linux XWindows desktop (and maybe Mac).

+It will run on Windows if you install Python 3.5.2, and follow the kivy instructions for installing kivy on windows. https://kivy.org/doc/stable/installation/installation-windows.html

+Currently does not run on python versions > 3.6 due to async changes.

 The minimum usable resolution is 800x480.